redibox/job/docs/best-practices.md

 }
 ```

-1. The first job is fully synchronous and very performant.
-This will consume little memory and usage.
+1. The first job is short, sweet and very performant.
+This will consume little memory and usage while enabling us to distribute the load.
 2. The second job is user specific; we're querying an individual user per job.
 This can be throttled by using a different
 queue.
 If a user query fails we can also trap the errors for the specific user.
 3. If a single job fails, other jobs won't be effected.
 4. We can add more servers to the environment to power through the jobs quicker.
 5. We've removed the need to use an async library.

+As you can see this now become distributed and the load is spread across all your workers, each handling jobs of their own concurrently, resulting in faster processing overall.

 ### Queues